Posrabi/shopify-production-challenge/README.md

+# Notice:

+This is built on top of a copy of the shopify backend challenge.

-# Shopify Backend Developer Intern Challenge
+# Shopify ~~Backend Developer~~ Production Intern Challenge

 This is a REST API built in Go.